hashimalsabbagh/Event-Ticket-Sales/README.md

   3. error when quantity is more than current amount of tickets
   4.  error when user doesn't have enough money)
 - Developed backend logic for wallet
-  1. no more than 10,000 can be added at once
+  1. no more than $10,000 can be added at once
-  2. money changes according to event buying and refunding
+  2. user's money updates according to buying, refunding, and adding more money
 - Developed backend logic for reservation cancelling
   1. request goes to admin which they can accept or reject
   2. shows status to be pending until admin's answer